Skip to main content

 • rules validate: check references, rolls, XP tables, visuals, items, spells, and classes

-• rules list: list races, classes, weapons, armor, spells, and abilities
+• rules list: list races, classes, professions, skills, recipes, weapons, armor, spells, and abilities

 • rules list <section>: list one section